 Welcome to the Gummy Shark Fishing Guide.
-Gummy Sharks local fish species facts and Limits.
-Gummy Sharks are a beautiful looking shark that is easy to identify because of the small Grey spots on there back and famously get there name because they have no teeth.
-They’re a prime target in Victoria around Western port and Port Philip bay because of their brilliant fighting capabilities and their wonderful eating qualities making them one of the best table fish.
-Gummies can be targeted from offshore in a boat and land based within channels or surf.
-It takes some time to understand the tidal flow and bait presentation to master catching them.
-Look for gutters that are deeper channels of water.
-Gummy sharks have a strong sense and they use these channels to feed on crustaceans and small fish.
+Gummy Sharks famously get their name because they have no teeth.
+This beautiful shark is easy to identify because of the distinctive small white spots scattered along on there back.
+Highly targeted in Victoria around Western Port and Port Philip Bay because of their brilliant fighting capabilities.
+Not to mention their excellent eating qualities making them a top table fish.
+Gummies can be targeted inshore, offshore and land-based.
+The keys to catching gummy sharks including having the right gear setup, understanding tidal flows and clean bait presentation.
+Ideally looking for known gutters that are deeper channels of water that they use to move around looking for food.
+Using their strong sense of smell as they move through these channels to feed on crustaceans and small fish.
 Gummy sharks are very active at the peak of tide changes and during the night.

 With the scientific name of Mustelus antarcticus.
 The legal keeping size is 45cm from the back of the gills to the front of the tail.
 However gummy sharks can grow up to 2.5 meters in length.
 The minimum legal size is 45cm ( Partial measurement ) with a daily bag limit of 2 over legal size.
 Gummy sharks are considered top-class eating fish.
 Very hard to go past some freshly caught and cooked flake in batter with lemon.
 They take some time to master how to fillet and skin but they taste great.